joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/matrimony/prologue.md

 (2) Whether it is a matter of precept?
 (3) Whether its act is lawful?
 (4) Whether its act can be meritorious?

+* Whether Matrimony Is Of Natural Law?
+* Whether Matrimony Still Comes Under A Precept?
+* Whether The Marriage Act Is Always Sinful?
+* Whether The Marriage Act Is Meritorious?